#430: Delightful Machine Learning Apps with Gradio Transcript

 19:13 While you're looking, do you offer any guidance or any opinionated stuff on which LLM to choose?

-19:19 Or do you just say it's just a chat interface and you write the code to make it happen?
+19:19 Or do you just say, it's just a chat interface and you write the code to make it happen?

-19:23 You just write the code to, yeah, just given the message, what's what should the response be?
+19:25 Yeah, just given the message, what should the response be?

 19:29 And then that's the interface.